C0d3-Bre4k3rs/HTBCyberApocalypseCTF2024-Writeups/data-siege/README.md

 ## Solution

 On first examination we see that this is a `TCP/IP` and `HTTP` communication.
 Nothing really pops on a first glace, so this time we decide to use a PCAP online analysis tool, to help us speed up the process.
-We uploaded the capture to [A-Packets](https://apackets.com/).
+We upload  the capture to [A-Packets](https://apackets.com/).
 This helps us find an HTTP request for downloading and executable:

 ![screenshot1](_images/screenshot1.png)